What is online therapy?

 You don’t need a referral to set up a consultation, whether it’s for an online or in-person appointment.
 However, if you have a referral letter from your GP or other professional, you are welcome to share it with us.

-To set up a consultation, you can simply contact our friendly team of medical secretaries who can guide you through some questions to determine which therapist is the best match for your needs.
-We can also arrange a brief courtesy call directly with one of our therapists so you can decide for yourself if you feel comfortable talking to them before booking an appointment.
+To set up a consultation, you can simply contact our friendly team of medical secretaries.
+They will guide you through some questions to determine which therapist is the best match for your needs.
+We can also arrange a brief courtesy call directly with one of our therapists.
+This will help you decide for yourself if you feel comfortable talking to them before booking an appointment.

 Can I receive treatment from a therapist online?

 You can receive online counselling and therapy for any mental health condition or symptoms that concern you.
 After an initial consultation and assessment, your therapist will develop a personalised treatment plan based on your symptoms and diagnosis, depending on the type of talking therapy and your specific needs and circumstances.
-Once your treatment has commenced, your therapist will set up sessions to monitor your improvement and adjust the treatment based on feedback.
+Once your treatment has begun, your therapist will monitor your improvement and adjust the treatment based on feedback.

 What types of therapy do you offer online?

 We offer many types of evidence-based psychotherapy (psychological talking therapy) approaches from certified clinical psychologists and therapists.
-You can learn more about the different kinds of therapy we offer on our psychological talking therapies page (link to /services/psychological-talking-therapies).
+You can learn more about the different kinds of therapy we offer on our Talking Therapies page.

 Some of the most common ones that you may have heard of include: